-It is with disappointment that we bring you news that our successful Snapper Guardians program won’t include a release of juvenile fish this year.
+Recfishwest is disappointed to reveal the successful Snapper Guardians program will not include a release of juvenile fish this year.

-The program, aimed at collecting fertilised eggs from Pink Snapper spawning aggregations in Cockburn Sound, rearing the larvae in the hatchery and releasing juveniles into the wild contains many inherent challenges.
-Whilst these challenges have been successfully managed during the first three years of our trial, during the past spawning season, all attempts to collect fertilised Pink Snapper eggs were unsuccessful.
+The program, aimed at collecting fertilised eggs from pink snapper spawning aggregations in Cockburn Sound, rearing the larvae in the hatchery and releasing juveniles into the wild contains many inherent challenges.

 As you can imagine, towing a fine mesh net around behind a small boat in the middle of the night in an attempt to collect enough 1mm fertilised eggs of a single species is not always met with guaranteed success.

-While we’re extremely pleased with the success rate of this activity so far, the 2018 spawning season proved too challenging to overcome.
+While Recfishwest are extremely pleased with the success rate of this activity so far, the 2018 spawning season proved too challenging to overcome.